Logo

 Leopard Research

-Mara Meru Leopard Project
+Leopard Research Project

 Despite the fact that the Kenya Wildlife Service encourages studying leopards in the country, African leopard subspecies is the only one out of 9 subspecies which is widely spread across Africa.
 The major threat to leopards across its range is a loss of habitat, reduction of the prey base and conflict with people for livestock predation.
 In the Mara, there are two important aspects that have to be taken into consideration when conducting leopard research.